The Class of '44

 “I am well aware of the toil and blood and treasure that it will cost to maintain this Declaration, and support and defend these States.
 Yet through all the gloom I can see the rays of ravishing light and glory.
 I can see that the end is worth more than all the means….” –John Adams

-Dartmouth College is one of our nation's finest academic institutions.
+Dartmouth College enjoys a reputation as being among our nation’s better academic institutions.
 This iconic Ivy League school in Hanover, New Hampshire, was established in 1769 and is one of nine Colonial Colleges founded prior to the American Revolution.

 Dartmouth was named in honor of William Legge, the Second Earl of Dartmouth and, like Harvard, Princeton and Yale, was established with a Christian mission.
 Legge was a primary benefactor of the ministry of Dartmouth’s founder, Reverend Eleazar Wheelock, who established the institution “for the education and instruction of Youth of the Indian Tribes in this Land … and also of English Youth and any others.”

 Dartmouth has produced many notable graduates over the years, including 164 members of the U.S. House and Senate, and a long list of cabinet secretaries and jurists.

 But among the most distinguished of Dartmouth’s graduates would be those of the Class of 1944.
 Although they will observe their 65th reunion this year, the Class of ‘44 never walked for a commencement.
 Neither did the Class of '43 before them, or '45 after them.

 In 1940, there were 699 freshmen enrolled for Dartmouth’s Class of '44, but in the years prior to their scheduled commencement, the entire class departed – most to serve in WW II or in some capacity with the war-related industrial surge.
 By 1944, the Navy had requisitioned most of Dartmouth’s teaching space for training its own personnel.